 Ms. Shaw, the entrepreneur, is chief executive of a company called MyBestFit that addresses the problem.
-It is setting up kiosks in malls to offer a free 20-second full-body scan — a lot like ....
+It is setting up kiosks in malls to offer a free 20-second full-body scan — ....
 [Click here to read the rest of this post]

 As anyone who reads much of my site knows, I'm not a fan of how RFID is being implemented.
 However, I'm not against the technology itself as it has many practical uses.
 For example, some hotels have begun putting washable RFID in the towels and bathrobes to keep people from stealing them.

 Since the RFID towels have no privacy invading purpose at all and serve ....
 [Click here to read the rest of this post]Tags: Hotels, RFID, Theft